lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Next we create a function to like and unlike our posts, the function takes an argument of a `postId` and a `public` `specifier`.
     - The next line asserts the post is a valid post, the third line looks up if there is a `likeAdrs` instance for the caller.
-    - The next five lines updates the liked status to `false` the next four updates the liked status to `true `,
+    - The next five lines updates the liked status to `false` the next four updates the liked status to `true ` and emits the `LikedPost` Event,
     - The next six lines creates a new `likeAdrs` instance of the caller on that post if the caller's instance never existed and emits the `LikedPost` Event.

 ```sol